 The Power of Compounding- Secret of Making Money: Benjamin Franklin once wrote somewhere: ”’tis the stone that will turn all your lead into gold Remember that money is of a prolific, generating nature.
 Money can beget money, and its offspring can beget more.‘‘

 At a very young age, I was introduced to the concept of the power of compounding by my grandfather.
 He told me a story to explain it better which I am going to narrate here:

 All the people in his kingdom were very happy and leading a peaceful life.
 However, there was a cunning burglar in his capital city.
-Once, when he was trying to steal some jewels from one of his minister’s house, he was caught red handed.
+Once, when he was trying to steal some jewels from one of his minister’s house, he was caught red-handed.
 He was presented in front of the King.
-At that time, the king was playing ‘CHESS’ with one of his minister.
+At that time, the king was playing ‘CHESS’ with one of his ministers.